Abderrahmen-taouai/Project-Etch-a-Sketch-/README.md

 Welcome to Etch-a-Sketch!
 This project is part of The Odin Project curriculum, an open-source web development curriculum.

+# My Etch-a-Sketch Experience

+During my journey with The Odin Project, I had the opportunity to work on the Etch-a-Sketch project.
+This project allowed me to gain hands-on experience with HTML, CSS, and JavaScript while exploring the concepts of event listeners and dynamic DOM manipulation.

+By implementing event listeners, I learned how to capture user interactions, such as mouse movements and clicks, and respond to them in real-time.
+This enabled me to create an interactive drawing application where users can create artwork on a virtual canvas.

+Through this project, I deepened my understanding of JavaScript and its ability to manipulate the DOM dynamically.
+I also honed my skills in HTML and CSS to structure and style the application, providing an engaging user interface.

+Overall, the Etch-a-Sketch project was a valuable learning experience that allowed me to apply my knowledge of HTML, CSS, and JavaScript in a practical way.
+It enhanced my understanding of event-driven programming and the importance of interactivity in web development.

+I am excited to continue my journey with The Odin Project and further expand my skills in web development.

 ## Demo

 You can try out the live demo of Etch-a-Sketch https://abderrahmen-taouai.github.io/Project-Etch-a-Sketch-/index.html